pletfix/docs/en/builder.md

 <a name="method-offset"></a>
 #### `offset()` {.method}

-The `offset` method sets a limit offset for the result set.
+The `offset` method sets a limit offset for the result set of the SELECT query.

     $builder->offset($offset);